mariopan/flynose/README.md

 * t: 1d np array, the time series of the time used for the simulation (ms)
 * u_od: 2d np array of the odorant concentration input to the ORNs
 * orn_sp_mat: 2d np array of the spikes trains of the ORNs.
-The first element is spike time and the second element is the ORN id
+The first column is spike time and the second column is the ORN id
 * pn_sp_mat:2d np array of the spikes trains of the PNs.
-The first element is spike time and the second element is the PN id
+The first column is spike time and the second column is the PN id
 * ln_sp_mat: 2d np array of the spikes trains of the LNs.
-The first element is       spike time and the second element is the LN id
+The first column is spike time and the second column is the LN id